dioxic/mongo-housekeeping/README.md

 All **configuration**, **logging** and **status** are contained in MongoDB in the housekeeping database.

+Any changes to the configuration will be automatically picked up and applied - it is not required to restart the application.

 ## Features

 * configurable criteria for deletion